WILLIAM SHAKESPEARE (April 23, 1564 – April 23, 1616)

 Throughout the 1590s and the first decade of the seventeenth century, Shakespeare worked as a playwright and actor on the London stage.
-He was part owner of Lord Chamberlain’s Men, a company of actors later known as the King’s Men when King James I took over Chamberlain’s sponsorship.
-The Lord Chamberlain’s Men enjoyed unprecedented popularity throughout the early 1600’s, with Shakespeare’s plays being transcribed and sold to the public in the form of “penny-copies.”
+He was part-owner of Lord Chamberlain’s Men, a company of actors later known as the King’s Men when King James I took over Chamberlain’s sponsorship.
+The Lord Chamberlain’s Men enjoyed unprecedented popularity throughout the early 1600s, with many of Shakespeare’s plays being printed during his lifetime in small pamphlets costing sixpence.

-But Shakespeare was not only a writer; he acted both in his own plays and in those of others, and as part owner of the Chamberlain’s Men he made a fair profit off of the company’s work.
-He finally retired in 1613, returning to Avon, where he died three years later of food poisoning.
+But Shakespeare was not only a writer; he acted both in his own plays and in those of others, and as part-owner of the Chamberlain’s Men he made a fair profit off of the company’s work.
+He finally retired in 1613, returning to Stratford, where he died three years later.

 THE BARD’S THEMES

 We know a good deal more about his plays and poetry than his personal life—though even then, there are plays we are not sure Shakespeare wrote and plays he wrote which have not survived to the present day.